StianGabrielsen/hello-world/README.md

 # hello-world
-Here is a repository from the first exercise
+Here is a repository from the first exercise in Advanced CSS